QGEP/qgepqwat2ili/README.md

                         (default: False)
   --pgservice PGSERVICE
-                        name of the pgservice to use to connect to the database (default: pg_qgep)
+                        name of the pgservice to use to connect to the database (default: pg_qgep) --log                 saves a log file next to the input/output file (default: False)
 ```

 ### Import/export QWAT